drocheam/optrace/docs/source/development/notes.rst

 * some actions need time, but the program should still appear active and responsive.
 Hence, we need to notify the user with:
    * a message that something has been started / processed/ approved
-   * a progressbar indicating the progress and estimated remaining time.
+   * a progress bar indicating the progress and estimated remaining time.
 Also distracts the user, lowering the subjective waiting time
 * TraceGUI actions like tracing, focussing etc. need to run in background threads, so the scene and main UI thread are responsive